itsays-zqc/my-website/docs/examples/Active_Device/index.md

 | geometry.rotate_z      | 0       | float    |                               |
 | material.material      |         | material |                               |
 | material.mesh_order    |         | integer  | Restrained by condition: >=0. |

 <br/>

 Note:

 1. The `mesh_order` of a structure is default to be the mesh order of its material.
-And the default value will be overridden when `mesh_order` is set explicitly.
+And the default value will be overridden when the structure's `mesh_order` is set explicitly.
 2. The larger of the `mesh_order` of a structure, the higher of its priority.
-With `mesh_order` being the same, the structure created later has a higher priority than the one created earlier.
+With `mesh_order` of two structures being the same, the structure created later has a higher priority than the one created earlier.
 When structures overlap, the one with higher priority overrides the one with lower priority.

 <br/>